akshayrf12345/fa19-516-166/project/report.md

             Arguments:
-              ORDER       sorting hierarchy, either price, cores, or memory
+              ORDER       sorting hierarchy, either price, cores, or memory.
+DEFAULT = price
               SIZE        number of results to be printed to the console.
-Default is 25, can be changed with cms set frugal.size = SIZE
+DEFAULT = 25, and can be changed with cms set frugal.size = SIZE
               CLOUD       Limits the frugal method to a specific cloud instead of all supported providers